 top of page

-OCTG casings are used to stabilize wellbores and are typically a larger diameter pipe held in place by the borehole using cement.
-They are designed to help the oil well withstand different external forces such as explosions, stress, chemical corruption, and crushing.
+OCTG casing is used to stabilize wellbores and is typically a larger diameter pipe held in place by the borehole using cement.
+They are designed to help the well withstand different external forces.
 These operate by lining the complete borehole and are typically 4.5” to 20” OD (Outer Diameter).
-Usage can be divided between sleeve pipe, surface casing, and production casing.
+Usage can be divided between surface casing, intermediate casing, and production casing.

-There are five different types of well casing pipes:
+There are four different types of well casing:

 1